-Response/revisions: The wildfires created a lot of pollution, but the meteorological conditions during the wildfires were not conducive to creating ozone exceedances.
+Response/revisions: Wildfires create a lot of pollution and may create particulate matter exceedances, but there is a difference between particulate matter exceedances and ozone exceedances.
+The meteorological conditions during the wildfires were not conducive to creating ozone exceedances.
 We had multiple particulate matter exceedances due to the Northern California wildfires, but this plan is focused on ozone exceedances, not particulate matter.